vatpac-technology/sops/docs/military/darwin.md

 b) Between the 320 and 020 TACAN radials
 c) `A060` or above
 ### Robertson Barracks
-Darwin TMA is not responsible for traffic or separation services within the A005 step to the east of Darwin.
-This step is designed for low-level VFR MIL helos to transit in/out of Robertson Barracks within the need for communication with Darwin TMA.
+Darwin TCU is not responsible for traffic or separation services within the A005 step to the east of Darwin.
+This step is designed for low-level VFR MIL helos to transit in/out of Robertson Barracks without the need for communication with Darwin TCU.